(Jean-Luc Godard, France, 1989-1998, BetaSP, 315 minutes)

 that there have been

 So my first reaction was negative, but the more I think about it, the more impressed I am with Godard's achievement.
-His series may not be personal in the same way as Scorsese's, but it's just as passionate-"f one can use such a word to describe the notoriously prickly Godard.
-When he says "if there were no cinema / I wouldn't know that I had a history," you know he means that literally (and Scorsese probably feels the same way).
-I still haven't decided whether I "liked" Histoire(s), but it definitely provided me with new ways to look at the films he explores--of which there are hundreds--and, more importantly, new ways to look at "cinema" in general.
+His series may not be personal in the same way as Scorsese's, but it's just as passionate--if one can use such a word to describe the notoriously prickly Godard.
+When he says "if there were no cinema / I wouldn't know that I had a history," you know he means that literally.
+And Scorsese probably feels the same way.

-Note: Histoire(s) du Cinema has never played Seattle before.
+Note: Histoire(s) du Cinéma has never played Seattle before.
 Due to rights issues, this may be your only chance to see it on the big screen.
-Next up: Metal: A Headbanger's Journey, another monumental cinematic achievement-"n very different ways!
+Next up: Sam Dunn, Scot McFadyen, & Jessica Joy Wise's Metal: A Headbanger's Journey, another monumental achievement--in very different ways!

-Histoire(s) du Cinema plays at the Northwest Film Forum on Mar.
-17-18, Fri. at 7pm (Part 1, 148 min.); Sat. at 7pm (Part 2, 117 min.).
-Between Mar.
-17-22, they will also be screening Band of Outsiders, Weekend, In Praise of Love, and Every Man for Himself, which isn't available on video and features one hell of a cast: Jacques Dutronc, Isabelle Huppert, and Nathalie Baye.
-The NWFF is located at 1515 12th Ave. on Capitol Hill.
+Histoire(s) du Cinéma plays the Northwest Film Forum on Mar 17-18, Fri. at 7pm (Part 1, 148 mins); Sat. at 7pm (Part 2, 117 mins).
+Between Mar 17-22, they'll also be screening Godard's Band of Outsiders, Weekend, In Praise of Love, and Every Man for Himself, which isn't available on video and features one hell of a cast: Jacques Dutronc, Isabelle Huppert, and Nathalie Baye.
+The NWFF is located at 1515 12th Ave on Capitol Hill.
 For more information, please see www.nwfilmforum.org.
-You can also call 206-329-2629 for general info and 206-267-5380 for show times.
+You can also call (206) 329-2629 for general info and (206) 267-5380 for show times.

 No comments: